Using the Table Menu in Microsoft Office Word 2003

 Cell Reference While Performing Calculations

 In the number format box, enter a format for the numbers.
 For example, to display the numbers as a decimal percentage, click 0.00%.
-Of course there is a better program fro handling calculations called Microsoft excel.
+Of course, there is a better program for handling calculations called Microsoft Excel.
 That is what we are going to explore next.

 Performing Calculations in Ms Word 2003 Table

 Drawing and Inserting Tables in MS Word 2003

 Have you gained something new?